-Sites such as WithoutABox inform you of upcoming film festivals, as well as screenwriting and pitching competitions.
+Sites such as Filmfreeway inform you of upcoming film festivals, as well as screenwriting and pitching competitions.

 The internet is also a great research resource, but nothing beats getting your experience on location.

-In addition, taking advantage of student and new filmmaker categories at local and regional festivals will expose you to high-calibre competition and widen your network of producers, financiers, and like-minded individuals.
+In addition, taking advantage of student and new filmmaker categories at local and regional festivals will expose you to high-caliber competition and widen your network of producers, financiers, and like-minded individuals.

 How Will I Fund My Film?

-Distribution is costly, whether you’re headed to new media, TV broadcast, theatres or video on demand (Hulu, Amazon Prime, Disney+, etc.)
+Distribution is costly, whether you’re headed to new media, TV broadcast, theatres, or video on demand (Hulu, Vumicentral, Amazon Prime, Disney+, etc.)